redox-os/book/src/our-goals.md

 Redox aims to support most software, especially those that are important.
 Software that are not ported are either:

-1. Not open source, or known to have legal problems
+1. Not open source or libre, or known to have legal problems
 2. No longer maintained (depending on importance we can fork and maintain it) or there's better alternative
 3. Only using non-portable APIs like the Linux kernel or Windows
 4. Lack of users and maintainers